-• Should the patient initiate a refusal of transportation post treatment, a repeat glucometry must be performed along with a full set of vital signs.
+Should the patient initiate a refusal of transportation post treatment, a repeat glucometry must be performed along with a full set of vital signs.
 The patient (along with family or bystanders) requires a clear explanation of the risks involved, what signs to be vigilant of, and instructions to eat complex carbohydrates.
 This is to be recorded in the procedures section of the ACR/ePCR as well as an appropriately completed refusal of care section.
 Paramedics should always attempt to ensure a responsible adult remains with the patient prior to leaving the scene.
-Minors refusing transport will need to be signed off by a substitute decision maker and left with that responsible person.
+Patients who are deemed to not have decision-making capacity will need to be signed off by a substitute decision maker and left with that responsible person.
 Hypoglycemia due to oral hypoglycemic agents or long-acting insulin is associated with the need for ongoing IV therapy, hospital admission and poor outcomes (repeat EMS responses and death).
 Thus, these patients need to be advised of these risks.